Accessibility

 - Visible focus — every link, button, and control shows a clear focus ring when you navigate with the keyboard.

-- State cues — the current page (sidebar), the current section (on-this-page), expanded/ collapsed sections, and sorted table columns are announced, not just shown with color.
+- State cues — the current page (sidebar), the current section (on-this-page), the in-view API operation (sidebar), expanded/collapsed sections, and sorted table columns are announced, not just shown with color.

 - Live announcements — filtering a table announces its result (“No matching rows”) to assistive technology.